 Students in the second year of secondary education at government or non-government schools, who are either Australian citizens or who have Permanent Resident status are eligible to sit the Entrance Examination.
 While the examination is based on the areas of English and Mathematics, the student's potential and ability to reason are assessed rather than the emphasis on knowledge of the curriculum.
 Past exam papers or practice questions are not supplied by the school.
 The examination is prepared by an educational psychologist who is employed by the DET on behalf of the following select entry schools: The Mac.Robertson Girls' High School, Melbourne High School, Nossal High School and Suzanne Cory High School.

-The English component of the examination requires students to write two essays: creative writing and analytical writing.
+The English component of the examination requires students to undertake a Persuasive or Creative writing task in addition to Verbal Reasoning and Reading Comprehension tasks which are both in a multiple choice format.
+There are two numeracy-based multiple choice sections, Numerical Reasoning and Mathematics.
 The examination is constructed to allow all students to demonstrate their intellectual capacity rather than curriculum mastery.

 How Students Are Selected

 The Cut-Off Mark

 The Principal's Discretionary Category places are offered after the Entrance Examination.
 Students will be invited to apply for a Principal's Discretionary Category place.

 The process involves selecting 13 students through application, short listing and interview.
 These places are not subject to the 5% Rule.
 The Principal's decision is final and not subject to appeal.

 Year 10 and 11 Vacancies